HHS/TANF-app/tdrs-backend/docs/user_role_management.md

-# User Role Managment
+# User Role Management

 ## Updating User Roles through the Django Admin Interface

 **Description**

-For the OTA MVP we will be assigning and updating application user roles through the Django Admin Interface.
+For the OFA MVP we will be assigning and updating application user roles through the Django Admin Interface.
 This can be accessed via the backend at:

 `<backend-domain-name>/admin`